jcaldeira-iot/IoT-For-Beginners-Micropython/4-manufacturing/lessons/14-check-fruit-from-device/virtual-device-classify-image.md

     > 💁 Image classifiers will return the percentages for all tags that have been used.
 Each tag will have a probability that the image matches that tag.

-1. Run your code, with your camera pointing at some fruit, or an appropriate image set, or fruit visible on your webcam if using virtual IoT hardware.
+1. Run your code, with an appropriate image file set on CounterFit.
 You will see the output in the console:

     ```output
     ...fruit-quality-detector$ python3 app.py